By: Rachel J. Robasciotti, Robasciotti & Philipson and Sonya Dreizler, Consultant

 - Hire and work with Black sub-advisors, portfolio managers, and investment advisors

 We’ll cover these solutions and more in upcoming installments of our series.
 Follow along on our blog, and join the #RaceInFinance conversation on social media.
 To read more installments of the series, go to the Race In Finance series page.
+To learn more about our social justice investing approach and our racial justice investment criteria, visit the Adasina website.

 - Abby Phillip, “A Permanent Reminder of Wall Street’s Hidden Slave-trading Past is Coming Soon,” The New York Times, (April 15, 2015).